runtimeverification/rv-predict/README.txt

 it waits for each one of the threads.

 RV-Predict[C] works in two steps.
 (Make sure you are in the directory examples/demo.)
-First, "$ rv-predict-compile dot-product.c" creates an instrumented version of a multi-threaded program that computes a dot products.
+First, "$ rv-predict-c dot-product.c" creates an instrumented version of a multi-threaded program that computes a dot products.
 Second, "$ rv-predict-execute ./a.out" performs an offline analysis.
 The results of the analysis: